MicrosoftDocs/sdk-api/sdk-api-src/content/compressapi/index.md

 ## -description

-This header is used by Compression API.
+This header is used by cmpapi.
 For more information, see:

 - [Compression API](../_cmpapi/index.md)